 Nakuru is a city in Kenya that is located in the Great Rift Valley region.
 It is the fourth-largest urban area in Kenya, with a population of over 500,000 people.
 The city is known for its beautiful natural scenery, including Lake Nakuru National Park, which is home to a wide variety of wildlife such as giraffes, zebras, and rhinos.
 Nakuru is also a hub for agriculture and is one of the largest producers of pyrethrum, a natural insecticide, in the world.
 Additionally, the city has a vibrant cultural scene, with numerous festivals and events throughout the year, including the Nakuru Agricultural Show and the Lake Turkana Cultural Festival.

-• Gain practical experience in light construction and renovation work
+• Gain invaluable, practical experience in wildlife conservation.

 Food & Accommodation

 You will be accommodated in our volunteer house, with 2-8 sharing a room.
 Hot showers, safety boxes and bed linin are provided (no wifi).
 All participants are expected to be environmentally aware and use all resources with restraint, especially electricity.
 Sometimes there are power cuts during the day, which is part of village life.
 There is an available water supply.
 You will have meals provided and rooms cleaned on the weekends, but you will also be expected to clean up after yourself and play your part in keeping the accommodation neat and organised.
 The location is very close to the green steds international school and is a few minutes walk to the Lake Nakuru National park Southern gate.
 It is around 15KM from Nakuru town.

 Food served will mainly be Kenyan food, which consists of vegetables, potato, eggs, bread, pancakes (commonly known as “chapati”) and fruits such as oranges, bananas and avocados.